 Exhibit 4: ASHRAE Path Performance Targets

-The ASHRAE Performance Targets described below are required for all buildings pursuing the ASHRAE Path in states under Version 1.1 as described in Exhibit 3.
+These Performance Targets are required for all buildings pursuing the ASHRAE Path in states under Version 1.2 as described in Exhibit 3.
 The ASHRAE Path Performance Target for other Versions can be found at www.energystar.gov/mfnc.